Reimagining Education: Teaching and Learning in Racially Diverse Schools

 July 16, 2018 - July 19, 2018

 As the public school student population becomes increasingly racially and ethnically diverse, educators need to reimagine teaching and learning to assure all students reap the multiple educational benefits of this diversity.
-The Reimagining Education Summer Institute provides educators, school district officials and stakeholders at all levels high-quality professional development and the opportunity to connect with people across the country who are committed to sustaining racially, ethnically and socio-economically integrated schools and classrooms.
+Now in its third year, the Reimagining Education Summer Institute provides educators, school district officials and stakeholders at all levels high-quality professional development and the opportunity to connect with people across the country who are committed to sustaining racially, ethnically and socio-economically integrated schools and classrooms.

 Visit our website for more program details. www.tc.columbia.edu/ReEd